What about AI? Are AI Images a Viable Replacement for Photography and CGI in Amish Furniture Marketing?

 This is where VIZTECH built its foundation.

-1. AI-Generated Images
+AI-Generated Images

 AI is conceptual acceleration, not precision rendering.

-Using platforms like ChatGPT, Midjourney, and Sora, AI can now generate convincing room settings in minutes, the allure is in its brevity and cost.
+Using platforms like ChatGPT, Midjourney, and Sora, AI can now generate convincing room settings in minutes; the allure is in its brevity and cost.

 Strengths

-• Quick or early-stage visualizations
+- Quick or early-stage visualizations

-• Mood, lifestyle, and brand storytelling
+- Mood, lifestyle, and brand storytelling

-• Cost-effective for exploration
+- Cost-effective for exploration

-• Unreliable dimensions
+- Unreliable dimensions

-• Inconsistent object scaling
+- Inconsistent object scaling

-• Reinterpretation of instructions in attempts to be “helpful”
+- Reinterpretation of instructions in attempts to be “helpful.”

-• Legal ambiguity if misused
+- Legal ambiguity, if misused

-The Hard Truth About AI and Dimensions
+AI and Dimensions

 This matters more in Amish furniture than almost any other category.
 AI image models do not think in measurements.
+They are simply large language models.
+They are very good at commands like:

-• “Make the room feel larger.”
+- “Make the room feel larger.”

-• “Add more dramatic ceiling height.”
+- “Add more dramatic ceiling height.”

-• “Push the columns outward.”
+- “Push the columns outward.”

 They are very bad at interpreting instructions like:

-• “This table is 72” inches and must not change.”
+- “This table is 72 inches and must not change.”

-• “Scale the roof +50% while freezing all furniture geometry.”
+- “Scale the roof +50% while freezing all furniture geometry.”

 This is not user error.
 This is the structural limitation of AI image models.
 Asking AI to behave like CAD (computer-aided design) software leads to bad outcomes because AI is not CAD software.

 AI solves design direction.
+CGI solves design precision.

 Where AI Images Are Viable for Amish Furniture